-Alberta Find a Doctor29 (AFAD) is a provincial initiative developed by PCNs, the AMA and AHS to help unattached patients find a family doctor.
+Alberta Find a Doctor (AFAD) is a provincial initiative developed by PCNs, the AMA and AHS to help unattached patients find a family doctor.
 The ESPCN member physicians are listed on the site from the information that is supplied upon membership to the PCN, through our physician database.
-It is important that members inform the ESPCN Physician
+It is important that members inform the ESPCN when they change their "accepting/not accepting new patients" status so that this information can be updated in our database and reflected properly on AFAD.